-How do you get the best interest rate?
+How do you get the right interest rate?

-Mortgage rates vary depending on a buyer’s personal finances.
-These six key factors will affect the rate you can qualify for:
+Mortgage rates are different depending on a homebuyer’s personal finances.
+These six key factors will affect your interest rate you can receive:

 Mortgage loan term: A shorter-term loan usually has lower interest rates, lower overall costs, and larger monthly payments.